 Finding Points of Interest

-Generally, in a 6-mile hex, the heroes should find major points of interest, like a town or a ruin on hill, when they enter the hex.
-(Such things tend to be next to roads.)
+Generally, whether in a 3-mile or 6-mile hex, the heroes should find major points of interest, like a town or a tower or ruin on hill, when they enter the hex or one hex away.
+(Such things tend to be near the road anyway.)
 But things that are actually hidden–like the entrance to a cave–must be found by directions or a guide.

 The heroes can most easily find these points of interest by asking around in towns and cities.
 The locals–especially shepherds–know the environs like the back of their hands, so asking for guidance is much more practical than literally wandering around.